vidbina/vidbina.github.io/_posts/2014-9-29-coming-to-africa.markdown

 </div>

 Just to make things a bit easier I have sketched somewhat of a doodle of myself.
-This should hopefully give you a better picture of me {{ ":grinning:" | emojify }}.
+This should hopefully give you a better picture of me :grinning:.

 <div class="element">
   <img